Social impact of YouTube: False scientific content

+Anti-intellectual beliefs flourish on YouTube.
+One well-publicized example is the network of content creators supporting the view that the Earth is flat, not a sphere.
+Researchers found that the YouTubers publishing "Flat Earth" content aim to polarize their audiences through arguments that build upon an anti-scientific narrative.

-A Frontiers in Communication study published in July 2019 concluded that most climate change-related videos support worldviews that are opposed to the scientific consensus on climate change.
+A study published in July 2019 concluded that most climate change-related videos support worldviews that are opposed to the scientific consensus on climate change.
 Though YouTube claimed in December 2019 that new recommendation policies reduced "borderline" recommendations by 70%, a January 2020 Avaaz study found that, for videos retrieved by the search terms "climate change", "global warming", and "climate manipulation", YouTube's "up next" sidebar presented videos containing information contradicting the scientific consensus 8%, 16% and 21% of the time, respectively.
 Avaaz argued that this "misinformation rabbit hole" means YouTube helps to spread climate denialism, and profits from it.

 In November 2020, YouTube issued a one-week suspension of the account of One America News Network and permanently de-monetized its videos because of OANN's repeated violations of YouTube's policy prohibiting videos claiming sham cures for COVID-19.
-Without evidence, OANN also cast doubt on the validity of the 2020 U.S presidential election.
+Without evidence, OANN also cast doubt on the validity of the 2020 U.S. presidential election.

 On August 1, 2021, YouTube barred Sky News Australia from uploading new content for a week for breaking YouTube's rules on spreading COVID-19 misinformation.
 In September 2021, more than a year after YouTube said it would take down misinformation about the coronavirus vaccines, the accounts of six out of twelve anti-vaccine activists identified by the nonprofit Center for Countering Digital Hate were still searchable and still posting videos.

 In October 2021, YouTube's owner Google announced it would no longer permit YouTube creators to earn advertising money for content that "contradicts well-established scientific consensus around the existence and causes of climate change", and that it will not allow ads that promote such views.
+In spite of this policy, many videos that included misinformation about climate change were not de-monetized.
+Earlier, climate change deniers' online YouTube content focused on denying global warming, or saying such warming isn't caused by humans burning fossil fuel.
+As such denials became untenable, using new tactics that evade YouTube's policies to combat misinformation, content shifted to asserting that climate solutions are not workable, saying global warming is harmless or even beneficial, and accusing the environmental movement of being unreliable.